Leading Authority on Leadership and “Fast Adaptation”

 A provocative new voice in the tradition of thought leaders Thomas Friedman, Jared Diamond and Malcolm Gladwell, Costa reveals how we can reverse the downward spiral.
 Part history, part social science, part biology, The Watchman's Rattle is sure to provoke, engage, and incite change.

 Rebecca D. Costa is an American sociobiologist and futurist.
 She is a world-renowned expert on "fast adaptation" in complex environments, and a recipient of the prestigious Edward O. Wilson Biodiversity Technology Award.
 Her work has been featured in the New York Times, Washington Post, USA Today, The Guardian, and other leading publications.
-Costa also hosts a popular syndicated radio program, The Costa Report, and writes a weekly column, THE FIX, for Newsmax.
+Costa also hosted a popular syndicated radio program, The Costa Report, and writes a weekly column, The Fix, for Newsmax.

 Costa was the founder and CEO of one of the largest technology marketing firms in California, where she developed an extensive track record of introducing disruptive, bleeding edge technologies.

 - What causes leaders to make decisions which lead to failure and collapse…